 Pooja Amy Shah

 Pooja Amy Shah, MD, is a practicing dual Board Certified Integrative and Family Medicine physician, who is also licensed in medical acupuncture.
-She has trained at Harvard University’s Benson Henry Institute for Mind-Body Medicine, completed the two year program in Contemplative Psychotherapy at the Nalanda Institute, and studied at Kopan Monastery in Nepal under the instruction of Geshe Tenzin Zopa.
-Pooja has studied yoga since medical school and has practiced more than 650 hours of vinyasa yoga asana at Kula Yoga Project over the last five years.
-She has a private integrative medicine practice in Manhattan focused on the holistic healing of chronic illnesses and pain using a discerning blend of Eastern medical traditions and standard Western allopathic care.
-She is also an Assistant Professor of Medicine at Columbia University / New York-Presbyterian Hospital where she serves as Director of Integrative Medicine, teaches residents and medical students, and works as inpatient hospital faculty.
+She has trained at Harvard University’s Benson Henry Institute for Mind-Body Medicine, completed the two-year program in Contemplative Psychotherapy at the Nalanda Institute, and studied at Kopan Monastery in Nepal.
+Pooja has studied yoga since medical school and is currently completing Kula Yoga Project’s 200-hour Yoga Teacher Training.
+She has a private integrative medicine practice, in Midtown New York City, focused on the holistic healing of chronic illnesses and pain using a discerning blend of Eastern medical traditions and standard Western allopathic care.
+She is also an Assistant Professor of Medicine at Columbia University / New York-Presbyterian Hospital where she serves as Director of Integrative Medicine and teaches residents and medical students.

 Faculty: Meditation Teacher Training